welwood08/merlin/README.md

 ----------------------------

 Inspect and modify merlin.cfg in an editor as required.
 You should only need to change the Connection, Admin, Alliance, Channel and DB settings.
 If you're using the SMS features you'll need to add your details in the clickatell and googlevoice section and check the sms setting in Misc.

+Additionally, excalibur.sh will need updating for the relevant DB and the relevant excalibur.*.py will need updating if you change the prefix.

 >Note Graphing can be completely disabled in the config, look for - graphing  : and append "cached", "enabled", or "disabled" depending on which you want!